stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  Appends duplicate delivery address after first instance of address to maintain optimal route / package list order o  see Distance.py, loopToSetAllAddressesInOptimalRouteOrder

-        o  Verification that the algorithm used meets all requirements: o  Total combined miles traveled by all trucks = 130.7 miles o  Can verify through user interface, ‘View Truck Data’ o  Can also verify by enabling the following print functions:
+        o  Verification that the algorithm used meets all requirements o  Total combined miles traveled by all trucks = 130.7 miles o  Can verify through user interface, ‘View Truck Data’ o  Can also verify by enabling the following print functions: